How you should pack your rucksack during a trek

 Warm Jacket: Mountain Hardware Windstopper Tech Fleece ~ 650g

-A rain or drizzle is common on the mountain.
+Weather on the mountain often surprises us.
+A rain/hail/snow/flakes are common on the mountains depending upon which season you choose.
 Use a waterproof Rucksack cover/Rain fly.
 Your jacket and sleeping bag must not get wet in any condition.
-For double protection use an inner liner of polythene sheet.
-Even if your Rucksack is wet from outside, the inner will make sure that items are dry and toasty.
+For double protection use an inner liner of polythene sheet or pack your items inside polypacks.
+Even if your Rucksack is wet from outside, this layer/plastic cover will make sure that your essential items are dry and toasty.